skarmach/getdata-005-courseproject/CODEBOOK.md

 It is the numeric code identifying each of the 30 subjects.
 It is a sequencial list from 1 to 30.

 **feature variables** *[numeric]*
 This dataset includes only the mean() and std() features.
 Features are the types of measures that are collected from the smart devices during this experiment.
-Here is the list of included features:
+Below is the list of included features. **Please note that for "tidydata-agg-csv.txt" file, the values are actually averages for the subject and activity**.

 ```
  [1] "tBodyAcc-mean()-X"           "tBodyAcc-mean()-Y"